-1. This report presents the findings of a detailed Agricultural Land Classification (ALC) survey of 3.8 ha of land at Gloucester Road and Abenhall Lane, Mitcheldean.
-Field survey was based on 9 auger borings and was completed in February 1998.
+1. This report presents the findings of a detailed Agricultural Land Classification (ALC) survey of 11.3 ha of land at Carisbrook Road, Mitcheldean.
+Field survey was based on 10 auger borings and 1 soil profile pit, and was completed in February 1998.
 During the survey 1 sample was analysed for particle size distribution (PSD).

-2. The survey was conducted by the Resource Planning Team of FRCA Western Region on behalf of MAFF in its statutory role in the preparation of Forest of Dean Local Plan.
+2. The survey was conducted by the Resource Planning Team of FRCA Western Region on behalf of MAFF in its statutory role in the preparation of the Forest of Dean Local Plan.

 3. Information on climate, geology and soils, and from previous ALC surveys was considered and is presented in the relevant section.
-Apart from the published regional ALC map (MAFF, 1977), which shows the sites at a reconnaissance scale as Grades 2 and 3, the sites had not been surveyed previously.
-However, the current survey uses the Revised Guidelines and Criteria for grading the quality of agricultural land (MAFF, 1988) and therefore supersedes any previous ALC survey.
+Apart from the published regional ALC map (MAFF 1977), which shows the site at a reconnaissance scale as Grade 2 the site had not been surveyed previously.
+However, The current survey uses the Revised Guidelines and Criteria for grading the quality of agricultural land (MAFF, 1988) and therefore supersedes any previous ALC survey.
 Grade descriptions are summarised in Appendix I.